XekoFrontend/vngang/README.md

 # vngang
-Born to Kill: The Rise and Fall of America's Bloodiest Asian Gang translate
+Born to Kill: The Rise and Fall of America's Bloodiest Asian Gang vi translate